Home > About Us > FAQ

 Can I access my Firsthand Funds account(s) online?

-Yes, shareholders may access their account information 24 hours a day, 7 days a week, by going to our Account Access page.
+Yes, shareholders may access their account information 24 hours a day, 7 days a week, by logging into their account online.
 You are able to buy, exchange, and sell shares; check account balances; review previous account activity; order account statements; and view and order duplicate tax forms.
+To read more about these online account access features, click here.

 Can I purchase your Funds through brokerage firms' mutual fund supermarkets?